abhicmraja/vsd-rrstp/README.md

 # RISC-V Reference SoC Tapeout Program by VSD

-This repository documents my journey through **VSD's RISC-V Reference SoC Tapeout Program**, featuring week-to-week task submissions along the way.
-The aim of the project is to **design, implement, and tape out a System on Chip (SoC)** using open-source VLSI methodologies — providing practical exposure to the complete digital design flow from **specification to GDSII for fabrication**.
+This repository documents my journey through VSD's RISC-V Reference SoC Tapeout Program, featuring week-to-week task submissions along the way.
+The aim of the project is to design, implement, and tape out a System on Chip (SoC) using robust open-source VLSI methodologies, providing practical exposure to the complete digital design flow from specification to GDSII for fabrication.

 ---